That evening, the guards drag Alex down to the Governor's office.

 Dr. Branom decides that Alex seems a bit under-nourished, probably due to prison food.

-He suggests that Alex expect a shot after every meal.
+He suggests that Alex get a shot after every meal.

 A shot of vitamins?